 Adapter – Annoyingly the Rode Smart Lav requires this small adapter to work with the Zoom1.

-Lacie Rugged Hard Drive – This holds all of my media, Lightroom Catalogs and Adobe Premier Project files.
+Sandisk SSD Drive – This holds all of my media, Lightroom Catalogs and Adobe Premier Project files.
 This system allows me to seamlessly switch from laptop to desktop without ever having to sync folders or re-edit images.

 Adobe Photoshop – I don’t need to say much about this.

 Adobe Lightroom – Used to edit and organise my library of images.